yuernestliu/LadderpathCalculator/README.md

 ## Repository Structure
+- The folder **Data**: Contains all the data generated and other associated scripts:

+    - *six_proteome_output_fig6a.txt*: It records the ladderpath-associated indicators for every protein shown in Fig. 6 of the main text.

+    - *cal_Rk.py*: Script to calculate $R_k$, which was used in Fig. 3 of the main text.

-- The folder **Ladderpath-codes**: Contains scripts and data for calculating the ladderpath, including:
+- The folder **LadderpathCalculator**: Contains scripts and data for calculating the ladderpath, including:

     - *README.md*: Instructions on how to use the ladderpath calculation tool.